gavinmatt/main/src/content/blog/mussels-recipe.md

 As part of a new series - Quick Hits - I'll document recipes I've spent quite some time toying with and perfecting.
 If these are borrowed from an existing recipe and modified, I will share the original.
 Otherwise, consider these novel creations or go-to essentials we eat weekly.

-Now to the recipe - Steamed Mussels.
+Now to the recipe - Steamed Mussels!

-When I was a boy, my family would often travel to...
+<i>When I was a boy, my family would often travel to...</i>

-Just kidding; no sob story, just the recipe!
+Just kidding; no SEO sob story, just the recipe!

 <h2>Steamed Mussels</h2>